IDENTIFY YOUR VESSEL

-Take note of these five vital checks when planning your boating trip: • Warnings current for your boating area • Weather conditions affecting safe navigation and comfort • Wind conditions • Wave conditions • Tide times Be prepared to defer your plans until another day if the winds are too strong and the waves are too big.
+Take note of these five vital checks when planning your boating trip: • Warnings current for your paddling area • Weather conditions affecting safe navigation and comfort • Wind conditions • Wave conditions • Tide times.
+Be prepared to defer your plans until another day if the winds are too strong and the waves are too big.
 Check the weather at bom.gov.au/marine

 Stay attached – using a paddle leash will help prevent you being separated from your paddle if you capsize.
 If you do end up in the water, stay with your craft as it will be easier for rescuers to see you.

 Paddle craft sit low to the water and can be difficult for other boats to see.
 Make yourself visible by wearing bright clothes and using reflective tap on your paddle.
 Consider fitting a flag to your craft, and use a bright all-round light at night

 You may need to communicate in an emergency or advise someone of a change of plan.
 Your means of communication can range from a mobile phone, flares or a distress beacon.
 Mobile Telephone: Carry a mobile phone in a waterproof bag.